turbyho/DABDUINO/README.md

 ## Prototype tests
 [<img src="https://img.youtube.com/vi/LBgsKTtB7Bs/0.jpg">](https://www.youtube.com/watch?v=LBgsKTtB7Bs)

+## Core info
-Designed specifically to work with the DABDUINO in the DABDUINO shop
+Designed specifically to work with the DABDUINO

 (It will be available in March 2017)